-However, taste plays a big role in which brand you’ll end up sticking with – more flavors doesn’t mean much if their foods don’t taste as good as another brand’s.
-Outdoor enthusiasts could bring along selections from both brands on their next trip, assuming they can either order or find the foods in-store on time, in order to compare taste.
+However, taste plays a big role in which brand you’ll end up sticking with – more flavors don’t mean much if their foods don’t taste as good as another brand.
+Outdoor enthusiasts could bring along selections from both brands on their next trip, assuming they can either order or find the foods in-store on time, in order to compare the taste.

-Don’t be too wooed by Amazon’s higher number of reviews for Mountain House.
+Don’t be too wowed by Amazon’s higher number of reviews for Mountain House.
 AlpineAire hasn’t been around nearly as long, and they underwent a big rebranding in recent years.
 Newcomers may have less reach, but that doesn’t mean anything about the quality of their product.
 Also, if sodium is a concern, or if you want options for different types of lifestyles (like vegetarian or gluten-free), AlpineAire has a bigger and easier-to-sort selection for these purposes.

 If you’re looking for emergency food supplies OR a wide selection of options, go with Mountain House – their foods last longer and they have kits that are specifically designed for emergency prepping.